frictionlessdata/tableschema-js/README.md

 Following methods are available on `Schema` instances:

 * `castRow(items, failFast = false, skipConstraints = false)` - convert the arguments given to the types of the current schema <sup>1</sup>
+* `descriptor` - JSON representation of `Schema` description
 * `fields` - returns an array of [Field](#field) instances of the schema's fields
 * `foreignKeys` - returns the foreign key property for the schema
 * `getField(fieldName, index = 0)` - returns an instance of [Field](#field) by field name (`fieldName`) <sup>2</sup>
-* `getFieldsByType(typeName)` - returns all fields that match the given type
 * `hasField(fieldName)` - checks if the field exists in the schema by it's name.
 Returns a boolean
 * `headers` - returns an array of the schema headers
-* `primaryKey` - returns the primary key field for the schema
+* `primaryKey` - returns the primary key field for the schema as an array
 * `requiredHeaders` - returns headers with the `required` constraint as an array
 * `save(path)` - saves the schema JSON to provided local `path`.
 Returns `Promise`